Arnold B. Etame, MD, PhD

 Neurosurgeon, Scientist, Assistant Professor USF College of Medicine, Moffitt Cancer Center Department of Neuro-Oncology

-New findings on awake brain surgery have just been published in the journal of Clinical Neurology and Neurosurgery.
-In a consecutive series of 76 patients undergoing maximum-safe resection for primary and metastatic brain tumors, awake-craniotomy was associated with a short hospital stay and low postoperative complications rate.
+Findings on awake brain surgery, published in the journal of Clinical Neurology and Neurosurgery, found in a consecutive series of 76 patients undergoing maximum-safe resection for primary and metastatic brain tumors, awake-craniotomy was associated with a short hospital stay and low postoperative complications rate.

 - Awake-craniotomies are associated with decreased surgical morbidity for eloquent and non-eloquent area lesions.